 which is a small profinite group.
-One can show that in general finite groups are not "far from being projective".
+One can show that in general finite groups are have small universal Frattini covers.

-(2) The profinite completion of the free group $\widehat{F_n}$ is a free profinite group, therefore it is projective.
-Hence, we obtain:
+(2) The profinite completion (which is $\widehat{F_n}$) of the free group F_n on n generators is a free profinite group, therefore it is projective.
+Hence, we obtain